 The city was historically built on maritime trade, which is not surprising given its location near major Italian and Greek ports such as Venice, Bari, Corfu, and Trieste.
 It was a center of language and literature and was the home of many important poets, playwrights, painters, and scientists during the 15th and 16th centuries.
 Today its economy is dependent on tourism and it is one of the most popular destinations in the region.
 People visit the city for its impressive history, beautiful setting, great weather, and interesting architecture.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Cesky Krumlov is $55, while the average daily cost in Dubrovnik is $87.
+The average daily cost (per person) in Cesky Krumlov is $46, while the average daily cost in Dubrovnik is $75.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Cesky Krumlov and Dubrovnik in more detail.
+What follows is a categorical breakdown of travel costs for Cesky Krumlov and Dubrovnik in more detail.

 Here are some examples of typical meal expenses from previous travelers to Dubrovnik:

 For Dubrovnik, here are some samples of tours and activities related to meals and dining experiences:

 For Cesky Krumlov, here are a few prices for actual activities, tours, and tickets provided by various companies:

 For Dubrovnik, here are some examples of average entertainment and activity prices from previous travelers:

 Also, here are some specific examples of entertainment, tickets, and activities for Dubrovnik.